 Features – what should a fitness app include?

 When you estimate the cost of creating an app, you need to be quite clear about the range of features you want to have included.
 It will have a big impact on the amount of developer time required.
 Think about all the filters, search engines, push notifications, training recommendations, logging into the user’s account, payments, etc. Some of the basic features might only take a couple of hours, but others can take weeks.
 In addition, if the features require specialized skills from experienced app developers, that will also impact the price.

 Do you want to add some AI-powered features as well?
-Recommender system suggesting training based on user behavior, or churn prediction models will surely help you get a competitive advantage.
+A recommender system suggesting training based on user behavior, personal training assistant, or churn prediction models will surely help you get a competitive advantage.
 You need to keep in mind, though, that Artificial Intelligence development services come at a price (around $10.000-25.000 just to get started with a Proof of Concept) and require you to have a proper amount of data in advance.

 When you’re thinking about fitness app features, it’s also worth considering whether you could achieve some of the desired functionality by leveraging third-party providers.
 For example, if you wanted to collect feedback from your users, you could potentially integrate with a customer feedback tool rather than building it yourself.
 This can dramatically decrease costs upfront.
 Still, bear in mind that you’ll be incurring subscription costs further down the line for these services.
 So, you’ve got to weigh up those choices.

 Fitness Apps Types: web app, mobile app, or both?

 You’ve got a number of options when it comes to the type of app you want to build, and each comes with its own costing implications.
 Typically, you’ll choose between a web-based app (either Accelerated Mobile Pages (AMP), progressive web apps (PWA), or native mobile apps (Android and iOS apps)).